 Also of interest is that Harpers Ferry has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Harpers Ferry is a great place for families with children to consider.
 First of all, many other families with children live here, making Harpers Ferry a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Harpers Ferry has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Harpers Ferry’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Harpers Ferry in 2018 was $53,121, which is wealthy relative to West Virginia and the nation.
 This equates to an annual income of $212,484 for a family of four.
 However, Harpers Ferry contains both very wealthy and poor people as well.

 The people who call Harpers Ferry home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Harpers Ferry residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harpers Ferry include Irish, German, English, Dutch, and Scottish.
+The greatest number of Harpers Ferry residents report their race to be White, followed by Asian.
+Important ancestries of people in Harpers Ferry include English, German, Irish, Scottish, and Swedish.

 The most common language spoken in Harpers Ferry is English.
 Other important languages spoken here include Italian and Polish.